WangX-Lab/DEPTH/README.md

 This vignette shows an example of how to use the DEPTH algorithm to calculate the ITH score in R.

-DEPTH evaluates the tumor heterogeneity level of each tumor sample based on gene expression profiles.
+DEPTH is an algorithm to score ITH at the mRNA level.

 ## Details